 Tummy Tuck Surgery (Abdominoplasty)

-If there’s one area of the body most of us can agree is a trouble spot, it’s our midsections.
+If there’s one area of the body most of us can agree is a trouble spot, it’s our midsection.
 Some aesthetic tummy issues can be remedied with diet and regular exercise, but certainly not all.
 Problems of excess skin and stubborn fat deposits due to weight loss, pregnancy, and the inevitable toll that gravity takes on the body generally require a surgical solution.
 Plastic surgeons at the East Coast Plastic Surgery Center offer New Jersey patients many body contouring options including tummy tuck surgery, also called an abdominoplasty.
-If you’re interested in learning about how a tummy tuck procedure can bring you closer to your ideal image, we encourage you to schedule a consultation with an advanced cosmetic surgeon at one of our ECAPS Centers of New Jersey locations in Ridgewood, Hoboken, or Englewood.
+If you’re interested in learning about how a tummy tuck procedure can bring you closer to your ideal image, we encourage you to schedule a consultation with an advanced cosmetic surgeon at one of our ECAPS Centers of New Jersey locations in Hoboken, Englewood, Ridgewood, or Livingston.

 What is an abdominoplasty?